Since July 1985, I have worked on a variety of tasks at STScI, including:

 ACS replacement electronics testing for SM4 at NASA's GSFC

-EVA support at NASA's GSFC for SM4 astronaut repair of ACS
+Astronaut EVA support on console during SM4 at NASA's GSFC for SM4 astronaut repair of ACS

 I am particularly interested in and involved in calibration studies of CTE (Charge Transfer Efficiency) in on-orbit CCD detectors, especially for extragalactic extended sources in WFPC2 and ACS data.

-JWST NIRCAM thermal vacuum testing out in Palo Alto, CA has also taken some of my time.
+JWST NIRCAM thermal vacuum testing in Palo Alto, CA as part of the Extended NIRCAM Team has also taken some of my time.

-I have also been a long-time user and tester of drizzling software (since the mid-to-late 1990s) for HST imaging and continue in this role with the new astrodrizzle software.
+I have also been a long-time user and tester of drizzling software (since original versions in the mid-1990s) for HST imaging and continued in this role with the new AstroDrizzle software and related software, such as TweakReg, and the associated use of SExtractor.

-I am currently the INS Phase II User Support Lead, coordinating the INS User Support observing program review tools requirements and process for all of the INS Science Instrument Groups, working with OED programming staff to develop and implement new web-based tools for this process, plus documenting the procedures and conducting the training for new Contact Scientists and Instrument Scientist observing program reviewers who review GO, GTO, and calibration etc. observing programs.
+I am currently the INS Phase II User Support Technical Lead, coordinating the INS User Support observing program review tools requirements and process for all of the INS Science Instrument Groups, working with OED programming staff to develop and implement new web-based tools for this process, plus documenting the procedures and conducting the training for new Contact Scientists and Instrument Scientist observing program reviewers who review GO, GTO, and calibration etc. observing programs.
+I also help advise and consult on plans for JWST required reviews of ERS and Cycle 1 GTO and GO programs.

-Here are some of the various research projects in which I am or have been involved including the original Guide Star Catalog, and other projects, as author, observer, and/or co-Investigator or Principle Investigator:
+Here are some of my various research projects in which I am or have been involved including the original Guide Star Catalog, and other projects, as author, observer, and/or co-Investigator or Principle Investigator:

-Hubble Deep Fields-North and South, GOODS, Hubble Ultra-Deep Field, HUDF05, CANDELS, and Hubble Frontier Fields "Blank" Extragalactic Surveys
+Hubble Deep Fields-North and South, GOODS, Hubble Ultra-Deep Field, HUDF05, CANDELS, and Hubble Frontier Fields "Blank" Extragalactic Surveys; performed original preliminary feasibility and design studies for HDF-N, HDF-S, and GOODS, in addition to SM1 ERO CL0939+4713 (Abell 851).

-Distant Galaxy Clusters and Gravitational Lensing, Hubble Frontier Fields Galaxy Clusters and Lensing Survey
+Distant Galaxy Clusters and Gravitational Lensing, Hubble Frontier Fields Galaxy Clusters and Lensing Survey; member of original STScI study and program definition/design team.

-Polar Ring Galaxies and Collisional Ring Galaxies; Galaxy interactions and mergers
+Polar Ring Galaxies and Collisional Ring Galaxies including original HST Cartwheel Galaxy observations; Galaxy interactions and mergers

 Globular Cluster Populations in galaxies